 Stop a running service systemctl stop unit.service

-Restart a service systemctl restart unit.service
+Restart the service process systemctl restart unit.service

-Reload service configuration systemctl reload unit.service
+Reload application configuration systemctl reload unit.service

 Disable and stop now systemctl disable –now unit.service

-Check script-friendly state systemctl is-active unit.service
+Check runtime and boot state systemctl is-active unit.service

 systemctl is-enabled unit.service